-There is a shift in predominance of dopaminergic activity in dorsolateral prefrontal cortex over anterior cingulate cortex during adolescence (Spear, 2000).
+There is a shift in predominance of dopaminergic activity in the dorsolateral prefrontal cortex over the anterior cingulate cortex during adolescence (Spear, 2000).
 This might relate to the reward deficiency leading to reckless behavior, sensation seeking and risk taking seen in adolescence (Spear, 2000).
 While there is no direct evidence that changes in connectivity strength between mesocortical and prefrontal regions underlie adolescent specific behavior, our results suggest that this circuit might be one of its neurological substrates.
 Furthermore, during adolescence major transformation of cognitive processing occurs (transformation of cognitive thought leading to abstract reasoning (Graber and Petersen, 1991)).

-Left prefrontal cortex has a role in encoding the new memory (Gabrieli et al., 1998) thought semantic organization of encoded material (Fletcher et al., 1998a).
-Contrarily, right prefrontal cortex is more involved during retrieval of stored memory and internal monitoring of retrieved material (Fletcher et al., 1998b).
+The left prefrontal cortex has a role in encoding the new memory (Gabrieli et al., 1998) thought semantic organization of encoded material (Fletcher et al., 1998a).
+Contrarily, the right prefrontal cortex is more involved during retrieval of stored memory and internal monitoring of retrieved material (Fletcher et al., 1998b).
 Our results suggest that from childhood to adolescence, strengthening of associational fibers of the prefrontal cortex occurs in hemisphere specific fashion (SI.
-Table 1-2).
+Tables 1-2).
 Reorganization of frontal connectivity, thus, might underlie the changes seen in cognitive skills (processing of information) during childhood and adolescence (SI.
-Table 1-2).
+Tables 1-2).

-Parietal Cortex
+Parietal cortex

-Choudhury et al. (2006) suggested that efficiency, and possibly strategy, of perspective taking develop in parallel with brain maturation during adolescence.
-Moreover, socio-cognitive development during adolescence is related to maturation of prefrontal, inferior parietal and superior temporal cortex.
+Choudhury et al. (2006) suggested that efficiency, and possibly strategy, of perspective taking develop in parallel with brain maturation